Why Bitcoin is More Useful Than Gold

 Gold and other metals were used as currencies before paper representations made it easier to divide and spend the value of gold.

-And this seemed to work, until the US defaulted on their gold obligations in 1971.
+And this seemed to work, until the US defaulted on its gold obligations in 1971.
 That’s when President Nixon “temporarily” took the US dollar off the gold standard because it couldn’t pay France the gold it requested.

 The impact meant that every other government had to come off the gold standard, and since then all global fiat currencies have been backed by faith and tanks.